steveloughran/distributed-testing/articles/metrics_first_testing.md

      }

-Which produces, along with the noise of a local spark run, some details o
+Which produces, along with the noise of a local spark run, some details:

     2016-04-26 12:08:25,901  executor.Executor Running task 0.0 in stage 0.0 (TID 0)
     2016-04-26 12:08:25,924  rdd.HadoopRDD Input split: s3a://landsat-pds/scene_list.gz:0+20430493